20 Soul Food Recipes to Celebrate Black History Month

 14. Southern Fried Cabbage

-Fried cabbage is a delicious side dish that pairs well with so many other dishes.
-Similarly to greens, they are made with smoked meat and cooked until they are tender and flavorful.
+Fried cabbage is a delicious side dish that pairs well with almost anything.
+Similar to greens, they are often made with smoked meats and cooked until they are tender and flavorful.

 15. Oxtails

-Oxtails , once considered to be an inexpensive cut of meat, are now a delicacy that is slow cooked and fall of the bone good.
+Oxtails, once considered to be an inexpensive cut of meat, are now a delicacy enjoyed by many. they are slow cooked and fall-off-the-bone good!

 16. Southern Fried Catfish Nuggets

-Southern fried catfish is a soul food stable.
-These fried catfish nuggets are perfectly battered and fried to give you bite sized pieces of this delicious soul food classic dish.
+Southern fried catfish is another soul food staple.
+These fried catfish nuggets are perfectly battered and fried to give you bite sized pieces of deliciousness!

 17. Red Beans and Rice

-Delicious Red Beans and Rice is a classic Louisiana dish, made with red beans and smoked sausage, and spices, served with white rice.
-Red beans and rice originally a Monday meal using leftover ham bones, it is a comfort food dish known for its savory flavor.
+Red Beans and Rice is a classic Louisiana dish made with red beans, smoked sausage, and spices, and served with white rice.
+Red beans and rice was originally made with leftover ham bones but has evolved over many generations.
+This soul food comfort dish is widely known for its savory flavor.

 18. Jambalaya

-If you are looking for a taste of Louisiana then you need to try this Jambalaya recipe.
-It is a Louisiana one pot dish that is full of rich flavor and spice.
+If you are looking for a taste of Louisiana then you need to try my Jambalaya recipe.
+It is a Louisiana one pot dish that is full of wonderfully blended flavors and spices.
 Made with a combination of shrimp and smoked sausage, this staple of Cajun cooking is sure to satisfy.

 19. Smothered Chicken

-Nothing says comfort food like Smothered Chicken.
-It is comfort food at it’s best.
-Made by browning chicken then creating a rich brown gravy that is perfect over rice or mashed potatoes.
+Nothing provides comfort like Smothered Chicken.
+It is a soulful love at its culinary best.
+Made by browning chicken then simmering in a rich brown gravy, This soul food classic will leave your family smiling!

-If you are looking for the perfect pound cake then you must try 7UP pound cake .
-It’s a rich, buttery Southern dessert that gets its signature light texture and subtle citrus flavor from 7UP soda.
-Baked to golden perfection with a soft, moist crumb, this classic cake is favorite go to pound cake served at family gatherings and celebrations.
+If you are looking for the perfect old school pound cake recipe then you must try my 7UP pound cake.
+It’s a rich, buttery Southern dessert that gets its signature texture and subtle citrus flavor from 7UP soda.
+Baked to golden perfection with a soft, moist crumb, this classic cake has become a favorite served at many family gatherings and celebrations.

 Black History Month